ATATA: One Algorithm to Align Them All: Related work

 \subsection{Joint Generation of Consistent Objects}

-Recent advances in generative modeling have shown that it is possible to simultaneously generate multiple objects with shared properties.
-These shared properties can be of different nature: \cite{lee2023syncdiffusion, yeo2025stochsync} exploit synchronization mechanisms to produce multiple views of a scene that can subsequently be merged into a panorama, \cite{avrahami2023chosen} proposed a procedure to generate a set of images with consistent identity.
+Recent work has shown that generative models can jointly produce multiple objects with shared properties.
+These properties may vary in nature: \cite{lee2023syncdiffusion, yeo2025stochsync} exploit synchronization mechanisms to produce multiple views of a scene that can subsequently be merged into a panorama, \cite{avrahami2023chosen} proposed a procedure to generate a set of images with consistent identity.
 The joint generation of geometrically aligned 3D assets remains more challenging, and the existing solution relies on an iterative, time-consuming SDS-based A3D algorithm \cite{Ignatyev2025A3D}.
-Its core idea is to enforce smooth transitions between generations during the generation process.
-MatchDiffusion \cite{Pardo2025MatchDiffusion} proposes a training-free approach to joint generation that merges two trajectories before a threshold timestep, but we found that this trajectory merging alone is not sufficient to achieve proper structure alignment, motivating our contributions.
+Its core idea is to enforce smooth transitions between generations.
+MatchDiffusion \cite{Pardo2025MatchDiffusion} proposes a training-free joint-generation approach that merges two trajectories before a threshold timestep, but we found this insufficient for reliable structural alignment, motivating our method.